s3529120/septsem12017/README.md

 Each test class is in its own java class file, and they are executed from the TestRunner class.
 Out put from these tests will be displayed in a neat format.

+### Known Issues
+A list of the current known issues in the release version of the project can be found on our [issues page](https://github.com/s3529120/septsem12017/issues)

 ## Built With
 * Maven